SarahHeinzHouseFRC/frcsim2020/joystick/README.md

-# Joystick #
+# Controller #

-This project is designed to emulate a joystick.
-Upon launching the application, the user can use the joystick to translate keystrokes and mouse inputs into JSON, which will be sent over UDP to the controller.
-The controller will send back a simple heartbeat signal to let the joystick know it's connected.
+This project is designed to emulate an Xbox controller.
+Upon launching the application, the user can click the joystick to translate mouse inputs into JSON, which will be sent over UDP to the controls.
+The controls will send back a simple heartbeat signal to let the joystick know it's connected.

 This project uses Python 2.7 and is built on top of PyQt4.